NASA Home Page JPL Home Page Caltech Home Page

 System Description - Network

 It typically takes about 1 second for the tracking data from most of the monitoring sites to reach the GOCs, and a few more seconds for processing and quality control.
-The final products, such as the precise corrections to the GPS broadcast ephemeris, are available within 5 seconds of data collection at the remote site.
+The final products, such as the precise corrections to the GNSS broadcast ephemeris, are available within 5 seconds of data collection at the remote site.

 We continue to expand our network, and welcome contributions from interested organizations.
 We offer our network partners a variety of benefits, including real-time positioning, timing, and environmental monitoring, as well as data archiving and data distribution through the NASA CDDIS facility.
-Timing laboratories will be able to monitor in real-time their frequency standards relative to some of the world's best standards.
+Timing laboratories are able to monitor in real-time their frequency standards relative to some of the world's best standards.
 In some cases we may be able to contribute equipment and expertise toward the installation of a real-time monitoring site.

-The GDGPS Network as of October 2006 (some partner sites not shown)
+The GDGPS Network as of December 2008 (some partner sites not shown)

 link to First Gov NASA logo